nysander/swiftui-deeplink-test-ios14beta/README.md

 currently only first two cases are working (most of the times), and last one does not work at all

-Feedback to Apple will be send and this repository will be updated with new results.
+Feedback to Apple describing this issue: FB8542861

+If you also encounter this issue please refer to this feedback.